MatheusLetra/TicTacToeGame/readme.md

 This project is a simple game that reproduces a classical Tic Tac Toe in a Mobile version

-The game will be published in the Google Play Store
+The game will be published on Google Play Store

 # Running